hl2guide/sabnzbd-guide/README.md

 ### Check before download

-Recommended: Tick this checkbox if you prefer a basic availability test to be done before each download is attempted.
+Tick this checkbox if you prefer a basic availability test to be done before each download is attempted.

+(Increases the download time, I leave it unchecked)

 ### Unwanted extensions